Jacob-Friesen/portfolio_website/README.md

     gulp build

+Use express 4 to run the site:

+    node app.js 5000

-If there is not a custom server, use the Node.js one in dist:
+If the Express server fails or cannot run a basic pure Node.js backup server can also be run in dist:

     node dist/customServer.js 5000